pfloos/QUESTDB/data/README.md

 ---

+### 🧮 Active Spaces

+The folder `cas` contains detailed information on the **active spaces** used in all CASSCF-based calculations.
+Each entry specifies:

+- The number of **active orbitals** per irreducible representation
+- The **state-averaging scheme**, including the number of states per symmetry
+- Systematic inclusion of the **ground state**, even across symmetries

+Proper active space design is key for balancing **electron correlation accuracy** with **computational efficiency**.
+This metadata ensures full reproducibility and transparency in multiconfigurational treatments.

+---

 ## 🥗 Diet Sets

 This directory also includes an example of *diet* subset (located in the `diet` folder), which is carefully designed to reproduce the key statistical features of larger datasets while restricting data size.
 These size constraints make the subset well-suited for use with computationally demanding or inefficient methods, particularly during the early stages of method development.